axeluhl/sailing-analytics/wiki/info/mobile/racecommittee-app.md

 ## Configuration (or Preferences)

 Configuration of the app is crucial for the app to function properly.
-See the [[administration guide|wiki/racecommittee-app-administrator]] on how to it is done.
+See the [[administration guide|racecommittee-app-administrator]] on how to it is done.
 The main idea is, that all configuration options are editable on the app via the Android standard preferences interfaces.
 Still most of the configuration should be configurable on the server.

 The app fetches its **DeviceConfiguration** on logon.
 This overall **DeviceConfiguration** is merged with configuration that is stored on device.
 Additionally each regatta can have a specific **RegattaConfiguration** attached to it.
 A regata-specific RegattaConfiguration is merged with the overall **DeviceConfiguration**.